-Sassa's insistence on the necessity of every "citizen" actually becoming acquainted with Genji implies a belief that the text is now part of the "all-national heritage" of Japan.43 The task of wresting control of Genji from its aristocratic custodians had been begun by Edo period scholars of National Learning;44 Sassa and his colleagues are determined to discharge their inherited obligation.
+Genji from its aristocratic custodians had been begun by Edo period scholars of National Learning;45 Sassa and his colleagues are determined to discharge their inherited obligation.
 But their confidence in the citizenry's willingness to partake of the newly comprehensible Genji was perhaps not so strong as their belief in the efficacy of the text.
 For the remaining three-quarters of Sassa's preface is devoted to an impassioned explanation of the reasons every citizen was duty-bound to read Genji.

-In the phrase cited as the second epigraph to this chapter, Sassa harks back to Ichijō Kaneyoshi's (1402-81) encomium of 1476, but with a significant difference.
-Whereas Kaneyoshi praises Genji as "the unrivaled treasure of our land," Sassa, in keeping with his nationbuilding agenda, praises it as "the unrivaled treasure of our nation and as such, something worth boasting about to all the nations of the world" (3).45 Indeed, even Japan's spirit of bushidō, so much admired both at home and abroad, he claims, has its roots in the culture that produced Genji.
-For "if military men had not cultivated mono no aware, they would have been but heartless warriors, war-loving barbarians" (3).
+In the phrase cited as the second epigraph to this chapter, Sassa harks back to Ichijō Kaneyoshi's (1402-81) encomium of 1472 (Bunmei 4), but with a significant difference.
+Whereas Kaneyoshi praises Genji as "the unrivaled treasure of our land," Sassa, in keeping with his nationbuilding agenda, praises it as "the unrivaled treasure of our nation and as such, something worth boasting about to all the nations of the world" (3).
+46 Indeed, even Japan's spirit of bushidō, so much admired both at home and abroad, he claims has its roots in the culture that produced Genji.
+For "if military men had not cultivated mono no aware, they would have been but heartless warriors, warloving barbarians" (3).
 Neither is the preeminence of the culture of the Heian court to be judged by purely national standards: